innocellence/New-Corporate-Site/_whitepaper/2015-11-19-what-are-the-advantages-and-risks-of-product-innovation-and-how-can-a-digital-innovation-consultant-help.md

 After all, who would you rather have as your company’s product innovation parter — a transaction-based mercenary who sees your company as a project number, or a trusted partner that knows your business and functions as an extension of your team?

-#####What are the biggest obstacles preventing Product Innovation in your business?
-Share your experience with us by leaving a comment.
+**What are the biggest obstacles preventing Product Innovation in your business?**